 The medical conditions policy is regularly reviewed, evaluated and updated.
+Updates are produced every year.

 In evaluating the policy, we will seek feedback from key stakeholders that include pupils, parents, SN, HV, school staff, governors/trustees, and the LA or MAT to which the school is affiliated.
 The views of pupils with medical conditions are central to the evaluation process.